 The first step is to buy the right kind of jasmine rice.
 As with all other rice varieties, jasmine rice is available in several kinds and qualities.
 You should be able to find jasmine rice in any well-stocked supermarket, with Asian or Middle Eastern grocers, or with online vendors.

-Black and brown jasmine rice are a bit more difficult to find.
+Black and brown jasmine rice is a bit more difficult to find.
 So, you’ll need to check out some specialty shops or online platforms for those.
 Be prepared to pay up as well!

 White jasmine rice, on the other hand, is usually available in large bags.
 You might even be able to get it in bulk, which would mean a lower cost.